GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 !!! info "1D visualization by node depth"

 ![ODGI 1D visualization by node depth](theme_figures/ODGI-Node-Depth-1D-5NM.png)
+This shows a 1D rendering of the built pangenome graph where the paths are colored according to path depth.
+Using the Spectra color palette with 4 levels of path depths, white indicates no depth, while grey, red, and yellow indicate depth 1, 2, and greater than or equal to 3, respectively.

 ### ODGI 1D visualization by uncalled bases

 ![ODGI 1D visualization by uncalled bases](theme_figures/ODGI-Uncalled-1D-5NM.png)
+This shows a 1D rendering of the built pangenome graph where the paths are colored according to the coverage of uncalled bases.
+The lighter the green, the higher the 'N' content of a node is.

 ### ODGI 2D drawing

 ![ODGI 2D visualization](theme_figures/ODGI-2D-5NM-small.png)

 ### Evaluate Pangenome Graphs for 4Sim Genomes Constructed with Different Settings
 - We have employed three distinct settings to construct the pangenome graph of the 4Sim genomes.
 Which setting yielded the most optimal result?
 How can we determine this?